 While solar manufacturing jobs are increasing, they are increasing at a slower pace than installation jobs in the sector, which creates a false sense of vibrancy.
 Figure 4 shows that more than 260,000 people were employed in the US solar industry at the end of 2022, but almost two-thirds were employed in the installation and development segment and less than 13% in the manufacturing stage.
-Between 2010 and 2023, US solar manufacturing jobs grew at an average rate of 2.9% each year, whereas solar installation jobs grew at an average rate of 2.9% each year as a sum of the solar manufacturing stage.
-Solar installation is grew at an average rate of 2.9% each year and the solar installation is grew at an average rate of 11.8% each year.
+Between 2010 and 2023, US solar manufacturing jobs grew at an average rate of 2.9% each year, whereas solar installation jobs grew at an average rate of 2.9% each year, whereas solar installation is grew at an average rate of 2.9% each year.
 Similarly, since President Biden assumed office, solar manufacturing announcements have totaled 79 projects in 23 states, with nearly 26,000 announced jobs, but the announcements are concentrated in module assembly, which is the least capital-intensive step in making solar modules.